 Eye protection for outdoor workers

-Some outdoor workers need protection from flying particles, dust, splashing materials and harmful gases.
+Some outdoor workers need protection for their eyes.
 Tinted eye protectors that meet the Australian Standard AS/NZS1337.1:2010 (Eye and face protectors for occupational applications) provide sun protection, and reduce glare outside.
 Untinted eye protectors marked 'O' also have sufficient UV protection for outdoor use.

 Sunglasses which meet the AS1067 standard, worn together with a broad brimmed hat, can reduce the amount of UV reaching the eyes by up to 98%.

-If you need protection from flying particles, dust, splashing materials or harmful gases, sunglasses which comply with both the AS1067 and AS/NZS1337 should be worn.
+If you need eye protection at work, sunglasses which comply with both the AS1067 and AS/NZS1337 should be worn.